 - a.
-Summer Orientation (Students): The MSU Orientation office worked with the MSU VOICE Center inform students of their support systems on campus. - b.
-New Employee Orientation (Staff): Every new employee of MSU is required to attend a half day New Employee Orientation.
-Office of Institutional Equity (OIE) and MSU VOICE Center present information about discrimination and harassment, sexual assault prevention, and available resources. - c.
+Summer Orientation (Students): The MSU Orientation office worked with the MSU VOICE Center to inform students of their support systems on campus. - b.
+New Employee Orientation (Staff): Every new employee of MSU is required to attend a half-day New Employee Orientation.
+Office of Institutional Equity (OIE) and MSU VOICE Center presents information about discrimination and harassment, sexual assault prevention, and available resources. - c.
 New Faculty Orientation: All new faculty at MSU are required to attend a New Faculty Orientation.
-OIE presents information about discrimination and harassment, sexual assault prevention, and available resources.

-3. Educational outreach and safety presentations: residence hall supervisors; Greek organizations; student athletes; student orientation leaders; and faculty and staff groups and organizations.
+OIE presents information about discrimination and harassment, sexual assault prevention, and available resources. - 3.
+Educational outreach and safety presentations: The following receive VOICE Center training throughout the year: residence hall supervisors; fraternity and sorority organizations; student-athletes; student orientation leaders; and faculty and staff groups and organizations.
+Connecting with these groups is a long-standing tradition.
+The professional staff in charge of these student groups reach out to the VOICE Center and request a presentation or the VOICE Center follows up about their schedule for the semester.